-The support that BoardSource provides to individual nonprofit leaders and organizations is strengthened by our broader research to identify and map trends within the nonprofit sector and to unleash the full potential of boards and board leaders to advance the public good through board service.
+The support that BoardSource provides to individual nonprofit leaders and organizations is strengthened by our broader board leadership research.
+We work to identify and map key trends in nonprofit board leadership practices and composition within the nonprofit sector.
+The insights we discover can help uncover the full potential of boards and board leaders to advance the public good through board service.

 BoardSource is challenging itself to provide greater leadership to the sector by deepening our own understanding of board leadership and inspiring action on critical sector issues.

 As the leader in nonprofit board leadership and governance, BoardSource occupies a unique vantage point and leadership role within the social sector from which to identify trends, opportunities, challenges, and solutions.
-We do this by going deep into the boardroom experience — gathering data, making observations, and developing and rigorously testing and evaluating various approaches to strengthening governance — and then translating our learning into a call to action for boards across the country and around the globe.
+We do this by going deep into the boardroom experience.
+We listen, gather data, make observations, and develop and rigorously test and evaluate various approaches to strengthening governance.
+We then translate our learning into a call to action for boards across the country and around the globe

 Leading with Intent: BoardSource Index of Nonprofit Board Practices